cypress-io/cypress-documentation/source/guides/core-concepts/interacting-with-elements.md

 Make sure your Developer Tools are open and you can get pretty close to "seeing" the calculations Cypress is performing.

-As of `0.20.0` you can also {% url 'bind to Events' catalog-of-events %} that Cypress fires as its working with your element.
+As of `0.20.0` you can also {% url 'bind to Events' catalog-of-events %} that Cypress fires as it's working with your element.
 Using a debugger with these events will give you a much lower level view into how Cypress works.

 ```js
 // break on a debugger before the action command